open-quantum-safe/liboqs/tests/ct_tooling/tools/valgrind_varlat/README.md

 # Valgrind-Varlat
-This directory contains the necessary files to execute Valgrind's memcheck tool on liboqs with [Daniel Bernstein's Kyberslash patches](https://kyberslash.cr.yp.to/papers.html) (valgrind-try-patch-20250805.txt and valgrind-varlat-patch-20250805.txt) and another patch including variable latency warnings in the suppression block (valgrind_varlat_sup_block.txt).
+This directory uses [Daniel Bernstein's Kyberslash patches](https://kyberslash.cr.yp.to/papers.html) (valgrind-try-patch-20250805.txt and valgrind-varlat-patch-20250805.txt) and another patch including variable latency warnings in the suppression block (valgrind_varlat_sup_block.txt).
+These patches can also be found under the [ubuntu-latest directory of the ci-containers](https://github.com/open-quantum-safe/ci-containers/tree/main/ubuntu-latest) repository.

 Valgrind-Varlat handles false-positive warnings by storing their suppression block into `.txt` files within the `false_positives/` directory.
 These files are passed during the tools execution, successfully disregarding those warnings that are cathegorized as not constant-time issues after review.